annell/ecs-cpp/Readme.md

-# Entity Component GetSystem (ECS)
+# Entity Component System (ECS)
-A fully dynamic header only Entity Component GetSystem where components can be added or removed to entities whenever.
+A fully dynamic header only Entity Component System where components can be added or removed to entities whenever.

 ## What is ECS?